 Obtaining starting queries

 The first elementary step involves determining which gene families to explore with phylogenetic studies and to obtain reliable reference sequences to use as starting queries for the analyses.
-While literature serves as a foundational reference, leveraging pathway databases can ensure comprehensive coverage of essential components, especially when examining expansive pathways.
+While literature serves as a foundational reference, leveraging pathway databases can ensure comprehensive coverage of essential components, especially when examining different pathways.
 One such pathway database is KEGG, which also provides lists of known homologs for pathway components (Kanehisa 2019; Kanehisa et al. 2021).
 I utilized KEGG as an initial source for reference sequences in Chapters 3 (evolution of phototransduction and photoreceptor cells) and 4 (evolution of retinol metabolism).
 For Chapter 5 (evolution of chemokine signalling), the primary database of reference was Guide to Pharmacology Database (Bachelerie et al. 2020).
 For all projects, a supplementary source for reference sequences was UniProt (Boutet et al. 2016; Poux et al. 2017; The UniProt Consortium 2023).

 Choice of species